-I try to be flexible with the day-to-day, but I dig in my heels when it comes to some favorite traditions.
-Maybe I’m just an old softy (raised by an even bigger and wiser softy - hi mom!), but I think creating and upholding traditions - both silly and serious - can make us healthier, strengthen our relationships with friends and neighbors, and create memories that link generations together.
+Life in a busy family requires flexibility with the day-to-day, but I dig in my heels when it comes to some favorite traditions.
+Maybe I’m just an old softy (raised by an even bigger and wiser softy - hi mom!), but creating and upholding traditions - both silly and serious - can keep us healthier, strengthen our relationships with friends and neighbors, and create memories that link generations together.

-Kristie and I pooled our favorite fall traditions and dug into them to explore why they mean so much to us.
+Kristie and I pooled our favorite fall traditions and explored why they mean so much to us.
 What we found made us realize that the value of solid traditions goes way beyond the “feel-good” factor.